Shaukataliii/atomic-habits-lessons/README.md

 ### 7- The marks of whether you are made for a task is not defined by whether you like it but whether you can handle the pain of that task easier than most of the people.

 ### 8- Your task is what makes you lose track of time.

+### 9- Your task is for which you get better results than the average people, putting the same effort.